 ~ Susan Shockley, Museum Curator, Parthenon, Nashville, TN

-Award-winning artist, Kristin Llamas developed her first solo museum exhibition at the age of twenty-two with her touring show titled The Nomadic Project in 2005.
+Award-winning artist, Kristin Abraham developed her first solo museum exhibition at the age of twenty-two with her touring show titled The Nomadic Project in 2005.

 No matter the medium, the artist’s focus has always been on philosophy and the environment.
 She is guided by the idea that art helps us understand ourselves, each other, and the world around us.
-Kristin is best known for sewing together scraps of canvas, then layering them with mirror-writing and symbolic imagery.
-These layers are what weave together a theme of thoughtfulness, wit, and beauty.
-She also creates through street art projects, handmade paper, and clay.
+Kristin is best known for layering together canvas with mirror-writing and symbolic imagery.
+These layers are what weave together a theme of thoughtfulness, humor, and beauty.

 For artist inquiries contact here.